mobimation/Cheap-Race-2015/README.md

 proximity means the transfer is paused to be resumed when the Wifi network is again in proximity.
 An algorithm determines to what extent a sync operation is retried upon repeated proximity cases.
-The goal is that apps used by every event participant will be kept updated with all shared content so that everyone can access what has been produced during the trip.
+The goal is that apps used by every event participant will be kept updated with all shared content so that everyone can access what shared media has been produced during the trip.
 This can help reinforce the team spirit and build social bonding among participants.

 The app was not fully completed in time for July 2015 and was never officially announced or committed for such a release.
-The intention from a developer perspective was to experience and evaluate the implementation of such an app during the event to experience the dynamics of multiuser sync going in/out of proxility.
+The intention from a developer perspective was to experience and evaluate the implementation of such an app during the event to experience the dynamics of multiuser sync going in/out of Wifi proximity.

-The app also implements a Google Maps v2 based presentation of the target city and meetup location for each day going through Europe.
+The app also contains a prototype for a Google Maps v2 based presentation of the target city and meetup location for each day going through Europe.
 By pressing the circular button overlayed on the map the user is taken to the destination location for each day.

-The app includes a startup playback of the Cheap Race Trailer, a Youtube video made in earlier years of the Cheap Race event.
+The app includes a startup playback of the Cheap Race Trailer, a Youtube video that marketed earlier years of the Cheap Race event.

 The app does not include several of the planned features such as
 - realtime position on map of every participating vehicle as reported by